 We believe this is one of the most important responsibilities of top management.
 It helps ensure that everyone is pulling in the same direction.
 It’s the first step toward high performance.
 In fact, we believe high performance is virtually impossible unless everyone knows where the organization is going.

 The lack of a clear, purposeful destination generates nonproductive tension.
 Common sense tells us that a leader’s ambiguity cannot be translated into useful action.
 Eventually, the activities of any group working without shared objectives will degenerate into disorder and discord.
 Resourceful leaders practice techniques that can raise and lower the tension that occurs naturally in the workplace, keeping it in the constructive, energizing range.

-One method of regulating tension effectively is to provide workers with purpose and direction.
-Successful leaders accomplish this by:
+Best practice is to provide team members with purpose and direction.
+Successful leaders set organizational vision by:

 - Creating a vision

 - Developing a mission